Rice Pilaf

 Method

-Cooked rice pilaf should be stored in airtight containers in the refrigerator
+Store prepared rice pilaf in an airtight container in the refrigerator at 40°F (4°C)

 Duration